uzh-dqbm-cmi/onconova/docs/src/guide/about.md

 - This server serves static frontend assets like JavaScript, CSS, and HTML files for the single-page application (SPA).
 - The actual application files reside in a directory labeled Client JS Files in the diagram.

-API Service (`server`)
+API Services (`server`)

-- Requests sent to `/api` are proxied to the Gunicorn WSGI Server within the `server` container.
+- Requests sent to `/api` and `/api/fhir` are proxied to the Gunicorn WSGI Server within the `server` container.
 - Gunicorn handles these requests by distributing them to multiple Django worker processes.
-- Each worker runs a Django application instance capable of processing API requests.
+- Each worker runs a Django application instance capable of processing both REST API and FHIR interface requests.

 PostgreSQL Database (`database`)